 See in Glossary.

-To save property settings to a Preset asset, follow the instructions below.
+Follow these instructions to save property settings to a Preset asset.
 You can save property settings while in Edit mode or in Play mode.

 Select the GameObject, Asset import settings, or Project Settings window from which you want to reuse settings.
 When you select it, it appears in the Inspector window.